XargsUK/awesome-adhd/readme.md

 ## Contributing

 [Open a suggestion](https://github.com/XargsUK/awesome-adhd/issues/new?assignees=XargsUK&labels=suggestion&projects=&template=%F0%9F%93%9A-new-resource-suggestion.md&title=%5BNEW+RESOURCE%5D) to get a resource added to the list!
-Issues/suggestions are subject to the [Code of Conduct](code_of_conduct.md)
+Issues/suggestions are subject to the [Code of Conduct](code_of_conduct.md).
+Note, an item

 ### Contributors

 [Thanks goes to these contributors](https://github.com/XargsUK/awesome-adhd/graphs/contributors)!

 [![Hits](https://hits.sh/github.com/XargsUK/awesome-adhd.svg)](https://hits.sh/github.com/XargsUK/awesome-adhd/)

+## Disclaimer

+The information and resources listed in this repository are provided for informational purposes only and should not be construed as a full endorsement of any specific product, service, or resource.
+While the list includes resources that many find helpful, it's important to understand that what works well for one person may not work as well for another.

+Every individual's needs and experiences are unique, especially in the context of ADHD.
+The efficacy of these resources can vary widely from person to person.
+It is always recommended to do thorough research, consult professionals, and consider personal circumstances and needs before deciding to use any resource, application, or service listed here.

+Remember, this list serves as a starting point, a guide to explore potential aids that could be helpful.
+But it is by no means exhaustive or universally applicable.
+Each person with ADHD is on a unique journey, and it is important to approach it as such.

+Please use your own discretion when choosing to use any of the resources listed in this repository.